token-tricksters/deep-learning-nlp/README.md

 tensorboard --logdir logdir
 ````

-If you want to test the multitask-classifier you can create an interactive session with
+If you want to run the model on the Grete cluster interactively you can use the following command, which will give you access to a GPU node with an A100 GPU.
+This is for testing purposes only and should not be used for training.
 ````
 srun -p grete:shared --pty -G A100:1 --interactive bash
 ````

 ## Acknowledgement